So what are dynamics in music? Short answer — volume.

 Sometimes instead of the word “descrecendo”, the word “diminuendo” is used instead.
 They both mean the same thing and can be used interchangeably.
 Diminuendo is shortened to “dim” but can also be represented by the “>” symbol.

 |decrescendo/dimiuendo||>||Gradually gets quieter|

-We hope that with the information in this article, you’ve been able to understand what dynamics in music are, and how they affect your music.
+We hope that with the information in this article, you now understand what dynamics in music are, and how they affect your music.